entropyxyz/entropy-docs/content/reference/command-line-interface.md

     npm install --global @entropyxyz/cli
     ```

-1. You can now run the text-based interface anywhere using `entropy`:
+1. You can now run the CLI from anywhere using `entropy`:

     ```shell
     entropy
-    ```

-    ```output
-    ?
-Select Action (Use arrow keys)

-    ❯ Manage Accounts
-      Balance
-      Register
-      Sign
-      Transfer
-      Deploy Program
-      User Programs
-      Exit
-    ```

-1. You can also interact with the CLI through one-line commands by adding any of the arguments listed in the help section:

-    ```shell
-    entropy --help
     ```

     ```output